darinmcgill/forker/README.rst

-# forker

 Copyright Darin McGill, 2015
 License: GPL v 3.0

 The module forker.py is a simple synchronous forking web server.
-It's written in pure python 2.7 and has no external dependencies other than the standard python library.
-It includes a web socket server and an implementation of CGI.
+It's written in pure python and has no external dependencies other than the standard python library.
+It includes a web socket server and an implementations of CGI and WSGI.
 It's primarily intended to be used behind a reverse  proxy such as nginx, but can also be used for testing/development in a pinch.

 This project was inspired by difficulties encountered using thttpd, specifically the limitation that sim links could not point outside the